 When impairment of an equity security is considered to be other-than-temporary, the security is written down to its fair value and an impairment loss is recorded as a loss within noninterest income in the Consolidated Statements of Income.
 When impairment of a debt security is considered to be other-than-temporary, the security is written down to its fair value.
 The amount of OTTI recorded as a loss within noninterest income depends on whether an entity intends to sell the debt security and whether it is more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis.
-If an entity intends to, or has decided to, sell the debt security or more likely than not will be required to sell the security before recovery of its amount equal to the entire difference between the security's amortized cost basis and its fair value.
-If an entity does not intend to sell the debt security and it is not more likely than not that the entity will be required to sell the amount related to all other market factors.
+If an entity intends to, or has decided to, sell the debt security or more likely than not will be required to sell the security before recovery of its amortized cost basis, OTTI must be recognized in earnings in an amount equal to the entire difference between the security's amortized cost basis and its fair value.
+If an entity does not intend to sell the debt security and it is not more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis, OTTI is separated into the amount representing credit loss and the amount related to all other market factors.
 The amount related to credit loss is recognized in earnings.
 The amount related to other market factors is recognized in other comprehensive income, net of applicable taxes.